-Ph: 250-561-5857 Toll-free: 1-800-371-8111, ext.
-5857 Fax: 250-561-5856 E-mail: intl\edu@cnc.bc.ca Website: www.cnc.bc.ca/ined
+P 250 561 5857 TF 1 800 371 8111, ext 5857 F 250 561 5856 E intl\edu@cnc.bc.ca cnc.bc.ca/ined

 Homestay gives you the opportunity to live with a Canadian family to improve your English and to learn about living in Canada.
 You'll have a private bedroom and share the rest of the house with your family.
 Your English will improve quickly as you use English each day with your family.
 The homestay program is the first choice for many students because it allows you to learn about Prince George and Canadian culture in a supported family environment.